Creating a new Contract model

 When you want to write a model contract from scratch, you can follow these simple steps.

-Click on Create new model.
+Click on Contract model.

-We recommend defining first the structure, by having some empty spaces at the beginning of the document, then adding all the clauses, subsequently write or copy paste the text you want from other documents and add the variable and contextually.
+We recommend defining first the structure, by having some empty spaces at the beginning of the document, then adding all the clauses, subsequently write or copy and paste the text you want from other documents and add the variable and contextually.

 Please remember to define correctly the variable type and the property.
 In particular, select if your variable has to be a:

-• Mandatory, if you want this variable to be always completed; and
+• Mandatory, if you want this variable to be always completed;

-• Negotiable, if you want this variable to be completed by the counterparty and to be negotiated during the deal formation stage.
+• Negotiable, if you want this variable to be completed by the counterparty and to be negotiated during the deal formation stage;

 • Conditional, if you want this variable to be visible only in certain conditions; this excel-like formula calculates automatically when this field should be visible.
-To use it just insert the IF formula IF(Cell ID = "amount 1", result 1), which says if the Cell ID number you insert equals the amount you inserted (amount 1 in the example), then return a certain result (result 1).
+To use it just insert the IF formula IF(Cell ID = "amount 1", result 1), which says if the Cell ID number you insert equals the amount you inserted (amount 1 in the example), then return a certain result (result 1);

 In case you want to make the variable available only to your team please check only Mandatory.